 - On December 31, 2010, the Company acquired Adantech Industria e Comercio de Metal ("Adantech"), a manufacturer of a variety of brake shoes and pads for subway cars, locomotives and freight cars for a net purchase price of approximately \$1.9 million, resulting in preliminary additional goodwill of \$1.8 million, of which all will be deductible for tax purposes. - On September 15, 2010, the Company formed a joint venture in China to manufacture transformer oil coolers, generator coolers and related products for the power generation market.
 The Company invested \$1.5 million for a 60% interest in Hubei Dengfeng Unifin Electrical Equipment Cooling System Co., Ltd. ("Unifin DF").
-Operating results have been included in the consolidated statement of operations from the date of acquisition forward - On December 31, 2008, the Company invested \$2.8 million in Shenyang CNR Wabtec Railway Brake Technology Company, Ltd. ("Shenyang") for a minority interest in a joint venture Company.
+Operating results have been included in the consolidated statement of operations from the date of acquisition forward. - On December 31, 2008, the Company invested \$2.8 million in Shenyang CNR Wabtec Railway Brake Technology Company, Ltd. ("Shenyang") for an interest in a joint venture Company.
 On September 9, 2010, the Company invested an additional \$8.0 million in this joint venture.
 Shenyang manufactures braking equipment for the freight car market in China.
+The Company does not consolidate the results of operations for Shenyang.